autumoswitzerland/autumo-beetroot/doc/running.md

 	ch.autumo.LEVEL=INFO
 	```

-4. You also may want to inform Jetty about the SLF4J bridge by adding or editing `jetty-home-12.x.x/<base>/resources/java-util-logging.properties`:
+5. You also need to inform Jetty about the SLF4J bridge by adding or editing `jetty-home-12.x.x/<base>/resources/java-util-logging.properties`:

 	```properties
 	handlers=org.slf4j.bridge.SLF4JBridgeHandler
 	.level=FINEST
 	```

+6. Place `beetroot-jetty.war` into the `webapps/` folder of your Jetty base directory.
+Start Jetty, then open your browser and navigate `http://localhost:8080/beetroot`.

 For further instructions, see: [Jetty 12.1 Operations Guide](https://jetty.org/docs/jetty/12.1/operations-guide/begin/index.html).

 ### Oracle WebLogic

-beetRoot now runs on WebLogic [15.x](https://docs.oracle.com/en/middleware/standalone/weblogic-server/15.1.1/), which supports Jakarta EE 9.
+beetRoot now runs on latest WebLogic [15.x](https://docs.oracle.com/en/middleware/standalone/weblogic-server/15.1.1/), which supports Jakarta EE 9.
 If you are still using WebLogic [14.1](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/index.html), you must stick with beetRoot version [3.1.5](https://github.com/autumoswitzerland/autumo-beetroot/releases/tag/v3.1.5) (Servlet API 4.0).
+As mentioned earlier, the beetRoot package for WebLogic is specifically bundled with the Servlet API 5.0.

 We strongly recommend using the [WLST](https://docs.oracle.com/en/middleware/standalone/weblogic-server/15.1.1/wlstc/reference.html) (WebLogic Scripting Tool) to deploy beetRoot.
 Applications must be deployed as an exploded WAR or in an unpacked directory, as beetRoot requires an explicit exploded deployment in WebLogic.

 1. For the open directory of beetRoot use `beetroot-weblogic.zip` and we suggest to unpack it into the `stage` directory of WebLogic's admin server.

-2. Deployment with WLST:
+2. Deployment with WLST (example):

 	```
 	connect('user','pass','t3://localhost:7001')